breiting/offscreen-renderer/README.md

-# offscreen-renderer
+# Offscreen renderer

-Simple offscreen renderer using gltf
+This repository contains some tests with an offscreen renderer using the [GLFW2](https://glfw.org) library.